How to Store Sweet Potatoes for the Winter: The Complete Guide

 Now that you’ve gone through your potato stash and tossed any ones that aren’t worthy of saving (sorry, guys), you’ve got to pick the right holding device for your potatoes.
 There are dozens of options on the market for places to stash your potatoes for the season.
 I’ve gathered a few of them together to show you what you’re working with.

 The Frugal Option

->

-> If you’re not looking to splurge on something fancy to keep your sweet potatoes fresh throughout the coming winter, then you should take a peek at these burlap bags on Amazon.
+If you’re not looking to splurge on something fancy to keep your sweet potatoes fresh throughout the coming winter, then you should take a peek at burlap bags.
 These bags are a great addition to your root cellar or pantry, especially if you’re looking for a way to store dozens of pounds of potatoes with ease.

->

-> What’s also great about these bags is that they’re biodegradable, which means that your purchase of a storage device for your potatoes doesn’t have to be environmentally detrimental.
+What’s also great about these bags is that they’re biodegradable, which means that your purchase of a storage device for your potatoes doesn’t have to be environmentally detrimental.
 When you’re done storing your potatoes, if you don’t intend to reuse the sacks, you can simply compost them and let them return to the earth.